Conor-Ford/Conor-Ford/README.md

 Hi, I'm Conor.

-I am a Master's Physics student currently studying at the University of Groningen, NL.
-I completed my Bachelor's degree of Physics and Philosophy Joint Honours at the University of Nottingham, UK, having graduated in June 2023.
+I am a Physics Master's graduate from the University of Groningen, NL; I graduated in 2025.
+I completed my Bachelor's degree of Physics and Philosophy Joint Honours at the University of Nottingham, UK, graduating in June 2023.

-I am currently working on a research project with the XENON collaboration in conjunction with Nikhef institute, more details of which can presumably be found in some other respository (tbc).
+During my Master's I worked on the XENONnT experiment through the XENON collaboration and the Nikhef Institute in Amsterdam.
+My thesis was entitled, "Modelling Delayed Electron
+Emission in XENONnT".
+The work on this project can be found in my "Masters-Project" repository.

 More to be added here I guess, watch this space?